 Students who major in the Politics Department follow many different paths after they graduate.
 Most of our students join the labor force upon graduation.
-Many students work in government itself or in industries closely related to it.
+Many students work in government itself, in public service, journalism, or in other closely related fields.
 An increasingly large percentage of students go on to graduate work, in one of the academic disciplines, or in policy, law or other professional schools around the country.

 Please explore this webpage to learn more about our majors.
-If you have additional questions or concerns, contact the Director of Undergraduate Programs, Professor Allen Lynch.
+If you have additional questions or concerns, contact the Director of Undergraduate Programs or our Undergraduate Assistant, Ms. Sharon Marsh.